 Both his parents were Puritans.
 Puritans believed that people existed for the glory of God and should live a moral life both in their own actions and in fulfilling communal obligations to others, rather than depend on instruction from the Church hierarchy.

 When Charles II imposed the Anglican Book of Prayer in 1662, Puritans left the Church and many emigrated to the New England colonies taking Puritan and Constitutional ideas with them.

 However, the Church of England did not impose strict control in matters of doctrine and there was a latitudinarian movement, some of whose members Locke was in contact with, that believed in the importance of individual morality and religious tolerance.

-Find out more through these great books
+Find out more through these great books (paid links)

 Since the middle ages, the predominant view of rights was that they were traditional and based on locality or position in society.
 Locke gave impetus to the idea of rights residing in all individuals, that is one of the bases of modern liberalism, and tried to define the balance between these rights and any power that government might have over individuals.